The Best Picture Books on Belonging (Perfect for SEL Read Alouds)

 Suki’s Kimono by Chieri Uegaki

 Suki wants to wear her favorite kimono on the first day of school, but her sisters try to encourage her to wear something that won’t make her stand out.
 Her sisters are embarrassed and try to pretend that they don’t know Suki so that she won’t botch their chance at fitting in.
 Suki’s Kimono celebrates the courage it takes to proudly and confidently wear your individuality on your sleeve even when it puts you at risk of being “different”.
 Suki definitely brings a cool factor to standing out in a crowd!
-This is a fantastic read aloud to share with your students when discussing the importance of accepting others and celebrating differences.
-It’s also an amazing book choice when teaching students about courage and individuality!
+This is a fantastic belonging book to share with your students when discussing the importance of accepting others and celebrating differences.
+It’s also an amazing SEL book choice when teaching students about courage and individuality!

 The Name Jar by Yangsook Choi